jarviscanada/jarvis_data_eng_KevinShimotakahara/springboot/README.md

 Below is a diagram of the trading application's architecture.
 We implement an MVC design pattern to organize our Java code into manageable system components.
 To use our software, a client makes a RESTful HTTP request through our web application.
-This Http request is then handled by Apache Tomcat, and depending on the endpoint, sends its details to the appropriate controller class that can process the request.
+This HTTP request is then handled by Apache Tomcat, and depending on the endpoint, sends its details to the appropriate controller class that can process the request.
 Moreover, we use Spring framework to manage all the dependencies in our project.
 The configuration of both Apache Tomcat and Spring